MoneySavingExpert.com homepage

 You can claim Child Benefit as soon as you've registered the birth or the child has come to live with you.
 It can take up to 16 weeks to process your claim and can only be backdated three months.

-What happens when my child turns 16?
+What happens when your child turns 16?

 You may still be able to claim Child Benefit even after your child turns 16, provided they remain in approved full-time education or unpaid training.
 However, this ISN'T automatic.